 The experts we spoke to noted that a variety of factors can contribute to back pain that aren’t necessarily related to a heavy backpack.
 According to Noble and Ichesco, these include “sports participation, soft bedding, back flexibility and psychosocial distress [like] depression and anxiety.”
 Always check with a physician to assess the nature of the pain.

 How to wear a backpack to avoid back pain

-Richard Lichenstein, MD, the director of pediatric emergency research at the University of Maryland Medical Center, said that back pain can be avoided if a backpack is used properly: It should be appropriately sized, feature multiple compartments to evenly distribute the weight and have a padded back and padded straps that are tightened so it sits two inches above the waist.
+Dr. Richard Lichenstein, director of pediatric emergency research at the University of Maryland Medical Center, said that back pain can be avoided if a backpack is used properly: It should be appropriately sized, feature multiple compartments to evenly distribute the weight and have a padded back and padded straps that are tightened so the bag sits two inches above the waist.
 To spread out the weight in the backpack, he also suggested placing heavier items at the bottom of the bag right in the center and advised using a harness whenever possible.

 Are rolling backpacks a good alternative to regular backpacks?

-According to Karpf, rolling backpacks “can be a great alternative” to traditional backpacks since they “put the weight on the wheels instead of on your musculoskeletal system.”
-This can be helpful for children experiencing discomfort from lugging their backpack at school everyday.
+According to Karpf, rolling backpacks can be a great alternative to traditional backpacks since they “put the weight on the wheels instead of on your musculoskeletal system.”
+This can be helpful for children experiencing discomfort from lugging their backpack at school every day.
 It can also be a good option for those who do extracurricular activities or walk home from school, which results in additional time carrying around extra weight.